 Content-Based,

 Recommendations are based on matching semantic properties (preferences) of items similar to those that user liked in the past.
 A content-based recommender learns a profile of the user’s interests based on the features present in objects the user has rated.
 The user model depends on the learning method employed.
-There are many methods for establishing content based recommendations, including decision trees, neural nets, and vector-based etc.
+There are many methods for establishing content based recommendations, including decision trees, neural nets, and vector-based etc. [ref]

 Adomavicius et el.
 [2005] conclude this technique in the following algorithm: if utility u(c, s) (when u is the method used for recommendation) of item s for user c is estimated based on the utilities u(c , si) assigned by user c to items si ∈ S that are “similar” to item s. for example let’s assume we have music recommender system M in order to recommend song s to user c, the system will try understand (using utility u) the commonalities among music user c has rated highly in the past – them only songs that have the highest similarity degree to users preference will recommended.